rust-lang/rust/text/0000-simd-infrastructure.md

 It is illegal to take an internal reference to the fields of a `repr(simd)` type, because the representation of booleans may require to change, so that booleans are bit-packed.
+The official external library providing SIMD support will have private fields so this will not be generally observable.

 ### `simd_primitive_trait`